-The immunogenicity parameters will be calculated with their 95% CIs using the exact binomial distribution (Clopper-Pearson method) for proportions and using normal approximation of log-transformed for GMTs.
+The immunogenicity parameters will be calculated with their 95% CIs using the exact binomial distribution (Clopper-Pearson method) for proportions and using normal approximation of log-transformed titers for GMTs.
 All analyses will be conducted by study group.
-The main parameters will also de described by age subgroup.
-For some parameters (eg. GMTs, 4-fold rise) difference or ratio between groups may be calculated with 95%CI.
-The 95% CI of ratios of GMTs will be calculated using normal approximation of log-transformed titers and those for proportions difference (ie, difference between vaccine groups in SC) will be calculated using Wilson Score method without continuity correction.
+The main parameters will also de described by age subgroup and by priming status.
+For some parameters (eg. GMTs, 4-fold increase) difference or ratio between groups may be calculated with 95%CI.
+The 95% CI of ratios of GMTs will be calculated using the same method as for the primary objective.

-The RCDCs of pre-vaccination titer (D01) and post-vaccination titer (D29) will be generated for each study group.
+RCDCs of pre-vaccination titer (D01) and post-vaccination titer 28 days after last vaccination (D29 or D57) will be generated for each study group.
 The RCDCs will include the plots of the 2 groups on the same figure.

-The analysis will be conducted for each immunogenicity variable on the PPAS subset (PPAS-SN) and on the FAS subset (FAS-SN).
+The analysis will be conducted for each immunogenicity variable on the PPAS subset (PPAS-SN) and on the FAS subset (FAS-SN) if the attrition rate from FAS-SN to PPAS-SN is greater than 10%.